fmrtl73/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-CSI/_index.md

 kubectl create secret generic volume-secrets -n portworx --from-literal=mysql-pvc-secret-key=mysecret-passcode-for-encryption
 ```

-#### Step 2: Create a CSI kubernetes secret that will point to the encryption k8s secret
+#### Step 2: Create a CSI Kubernetes secret that points to the Kubernetes encryption secret

-The CSI implementation reads the Kubernetes secret px-secret and passes its contents to Portworx.
-The px-secret must contain the SECRET_NAME, SECRET_CONTEXT and SECRET_KEY.
+The CSI implementation reads the Kubernetes secret `px-secret` and passes its contents to Portworx.
+The `px-secret` must contain the `SECRET_NAME`, `SECRET_CONTEXT`, and `SECRET_KEY`.
 That is how Portworx knows which Kubernetes secret to fetch the encryption passphrase from.

 Enter the following `kubectl create secret generic` command: